Top Lessons From Every Best Ever Conference 2020 Day 1 Session

-To minimize the “wrongness” Jilliene always include a minimum 10% contingency budget, because you don’t know what is going to happen.
+To minimize the “wrongness” Jilliene always includes a minimum 10% contingency budget, because you don’t know what is going to happen.

 Use a cap rate at exit that is at least 1% greater than the cap rate a purchase.

 Reduce the number of units renovated and re-leased per month.
-4 to 6 units per month, sometimes up to 8, is a more realistic assumption.
+Four to six units per month, sometimes up to eight, is a more realistic assumption.

 Increase the vacancy and bad debt during the renovations period.
 Expect more tenants to leave because of the chaos that comes from the construction process.
 Also, someone who can afford a $600 rent may not be the same demographic that can afford a $800 rent, so expect a lot of tenants to skip

 Best Ever Conference Panel: Exploring Niche Asset Classes